- 190g marinated tofu

-4. Meanwhile, put a wok or deep frying pan over a medium-high heat.
+4. Meanwhile, set a wok or deep frying pan on a medium-high heat.
 Add ½ tbsp oil and the tofu.
 Fry for 2-3 mins, turning once, to brown the tofu.

 5. Add the shiitake mushrooms to the pan and pour in the stock mixture.
 Gently stir to mix.
 Simmer for 3 mins to just soften the mushrooms.